 - Deduct the fine from tax returns

-First, make sure the information on the ticket is correct.
+If you have traffic tickets in collections, make sure the ticket’s information is correct.
 If you have a smartphone or use Chrome or another browser that tracks your movements, check to see if your vehicle was at the stated location on the ticket at the specified date and time.
 Someone else in your family could have been driving your vehicle.
-If you find any discrepancies in your statement, the ticket can be challenged an made void.
+If you find any discrepancies in your statement, the ticket can be challenged and made void.

-When you confirm your name, address (which they will use to sell your account to someone else if you don’t pay) you have verified that the account is yours.
+When you confirm your name, address (which they will use to sell your account to someone else if you don’t pay), you have verified that the account is yours.
 You are now not unable to challenge this debt.
 Don’t contact them until you are ready to make a deal.
-(I will discuss this later)

 If you choose to challenge the debt, it is the collector’s responsibility to prove that you are wrong.
 The collections agency has 30 days to research your claim and verify you own this money.
 No harm, no foul!